 A sales funnel is the path your potential customers take on their way to a purchase.
 It’s a lot like a marketing funnel.
 (In fact, some people would say it’s the same thing.
 If there’s a difference, it’s that the sales funnel doesn’t start until your leads are qualified.)

 Prospects will come to you at all stages of the funnel, but a sales funnel template is a map of the complete path from start to finish.

-So if you’re looking to manage your sales pipeline by filling it with leads at all stages of the funnel, check out this funnel designed specifically to keep your pipeline full from top to bottom.
+So if you’re looking to manage your sales pipeline by filling it with leads at all stages of the funnel, check out this funnel explicitly designed to keep your pipeline full from top to bottom.

 Now that you understand the basic building blocks we’ve got to work with, let’s talk about how you can combine them to work for you.
 (This will also be useful if you decide to take the “done-for-you” approach and hire someone because you’ll be better equipped to ask intelligent questions when researching providers.)

 The Power of 4 Sales Funnel Templates